 Wow! 😲 What an awesome shot of #DimickLighthouse in #PortTownsend from @designflip Thanks for sharing 👍🏻 Do you have pics from your Thanksgiving?
 Tag us @explorewashstate to be featured in our feed 📸 – – #Repost @designflip ・・・ Lots to be thankful for – not only today, but for this year: Thankful for family Thankful for all my work friends and family (near and far) Thankful for photography Thankful for art Thankful for first opportunities and second chances Thankful for our health Thankful to have been able to live in amazing places And Thankful for so much more. . .
 Thank you. .
 Got to travel to Port Townsend yesterday for a client meeting and stayed to shoot a little.
 Love this image of the Dimick Lighthouse with the sun shining thru the upper part of the tower. . . . #2017photoproject #lighthouse #porttownsend #kitsappeninsula #scenicwa #wanderwa #washingtonphotographer #pnw #pnwphotographer #moodyday #daytrip #historicbuildings #historicwashington #chasinglight #lightchaser

-This lighthouse is on Water street nearby Kah Tai Lagoon Park that is a museum now.
+This lighthouse is on Water street nearby Kah Tai Lagoon Park, which is a museum now.
 This historical lighthouse is fun to stop by and see as you ride bikes through Port Townsend.
 This is a private family residence and so there is no entrance unless you have a personal connection.
 This is a fun “landmark,” to visit on a walk or bike ride in the city.

 Port Townsend Farmer’s Market